Cocktail of the Day: Widow’s Kiss

 The Widow’s Kiss 2008

-(modern adaptation by Eric Felten)
+(modern adaptation by Eric Felten)2 ounces Calvados.

 1/2 ounce Bénédictine D.O.M. liqueur.